Parking Rules and Regulations

 the purpose of deceiving any employee or agent may result in a fine and/or loss of parking privileges for up to one year.

 a.
-Employees may request a parking permit at any time during the year.
-New employees must provide Parking Services with documents certifying their employment with Bowling Green State University.
+Faculty/Staff may request a parking permit at any time during the year.
+Permits may be purchased online or in the office.
+Faculty/Staff permits are paid through payroll deductions only.
+Payroll deduction available only to those eligible.
+New Faculty/Staff may be requested to provide Parking Services with documents certifying their employment with Bowling Green State University.
+Permits are subject to cancellation in the event that employment classification changes.

 3.2.2 Payroll Deduction for Permanent Part-time and Full-time Employees